14 Best Travel Jobs to Make Money Traveling in 2020

 8. Travel Agent.

-You will be surprised to know how many people hate hunting for accommodations, cheap tickets, and making other complex travel arrangements.
-And this is where travel agents come into the game.
+You might be surprised to know how many people hate hunting for accommodations, cheap tickets, and making other complex travel arrangements.
+This is where travel agents come into play.

 If you have a knack for making itineraries, then you can either work as an independent travel agent or work for a prominent travel agency.
 As a travel agent, you will be responsible for organizing pretty much everything, including lodging, transportation, advice on tourist destinations, and more.